OmarShawky1/ACU/README-Explanation.md

 * ACU special communities below intentionally do not include or explain what makes them special.
 You will be briefed about them only if you are a member.

-1. OS Internships (One of ACU special communities): Special group dedicated to discussing, mutually searching and applying to Open Source Paid Internships (Mainly Google Summer of Code (GSoC) and MLH).
+1. Open Source Programs: Special group dedicated to discussing, mutually searching and applying to Open Source Paid Internships (Mainly Google Summer of Code (GSoC) and MLH).
 2. New Grads (One of ACU special communities): Special group dedicated to Jobs Search & Application by teaming with other members who are targeting the same companies.
    1. They resume-review, practice, prepare, search and apply together.
 This makes job hunting more tailored and efficient.
    2. Sometimes you can get help from older members who applied for the same companies and roles.